mozilla-l10n/localizer-documentation/src/tools/pontoon/search.md

   * **Edit**: Opens the translation string in the [translate workspace](translation_workspace.md) for direct editing.
   * **Copy**: Copies the translation string to the clipboard.

-If no translations are available, a message "No results found." is displayed.
+If no translations are available, a message `No results found.` is displayed.

 #### Infinite scroll